 The tart is then topped with freshest seasonal fruits available.

-During a recent visit, I found its Avocado Tart ($9) quite delicious, paired with Spanish avocados and French white chocolate curd, topped with served of meringue and dark cocoa power.
+During a recent visit, I found its Avocado Tart ($9) quite delicious, paired with Spanish avocados and French white chocolate curd, topped with meringue and dark cocoa power.

 There is a surprise in the middle, which I would keep a secret.
 This Avocado Tart is only available during weekends and public holidays though.